insitux/rbxts-Insitux/README.md

 (print "Hello") ;Comment at the end of lines too
 ```

-- Commas `,` are treated as whitespace
+- Commas `,` are treated as whitespace.

 - Write `\"` inside of a string to represent `"`, `\n` to represent a newline,
   `\t` to represent a tab character.

 - Write decimal numbers either `0.123` or `.123`.

+- Pi and Euler's number are accessible through constants `PI` and `E`

 - `args` contains a vector of arguments the function was called with.

 - Arguments can also be accessed through `%0`, `%1`, `%2`, etc, with `%` the
-  same as `%0`
+  same as `%0`.

-  - Accessing too high a number will return `null`
+  - Accessing too high a number will return `null`.

 - Parameters take precedence over lets and defines.